mattiamanzati/schema-is-all-you-need/slides.md

 -->
 ---

+<<< ./samples-05-encode.ts

 <!--
-By providing our schema again to another interpreter, we can build a function that given our User it encodes back it into unknown.
+By providing our schema again to another interpreter, we can build a function that given our Todo it encodes back it into unknown.

 But turning something into unknown is'nt quite usefull right?